AnmolRattanSingh/data-science-S2023/challenges/c02-michelson-assignment.md

 - Most of Michelson’s measurements were higher than `VELOCITY_VACUUM` which matches with our calculations before.
-- VelocityVacuum has a weak positive correlation with temperature, however it un-clear to spot it visually.
+- VelocityVacuum has a weak positive correlation with temperature, however it’s un-clear to spot it visually.
+This suggests that the correlation can be untrustworthy even though we have a positive computed correlation.
 - VelocityVacuum has similar standard deviation for all 3 types of image qualities.
 - No, there are no patterns in the data that help explain the difference